Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Green Bay is 7-0 overall, and 6-1 against the spread, at home.

-- This year, Green Bay has hit the over in three of seven games at home.
+- This year, Green Bay has gone over the total in three of seven home games.

-- In away games, Minnesota is 5-3 against the spread, and 3-5 overall.
+- Away from home, Minnesota is 5-3 against the spread, and 3-5 overall.

-- This season, in eight away games, Minnesota has hit the over six times.
+- This season, in eight away games, Minnesota has gone over the total six times.

 Powered by Data Skrive.